carloslbello/airship/README.md

 Before installing and running Airship, you must install these dependencies.

-- All functionality depends on having Python version 2.7 or above installed (3.x works too).
+- All functionality depends on having Python version 2.6 or above installed (3.4 or above works too).
 Your operating system may have Python installed already; to check, type `python -V` into your terminal or command line.
 Otherwise, [download Python](https://www.python.org/downloads).
 - It is *required* to install Airship through `pip`.
 [Download `pip`](https://pip.pypa.io/en/stable/installing.html#install-pip).
 - Steam Cloud functionality depends on having Steam installed, logged in, and running while Airship is running.
 [Download Steam](https://store.steampowered.com/about).
 - iCloud functionality depends on running Airship on OS X 10.10 Yosemite or above, being logged into iCloud, and having iCloud Drive synchronization enabled in System Preferences.